clarg18/laravel-studio/readme.md

 - `make composer-update`
 - `make watch-poll`

-As you cannot directly pass arguements with make, you can set the cmd variable as such:
+As you cannot directly pass arguments with make, you can set the cmd variable as such:

 - `make artisan cmd="migrate"`